Skip to main content

 Statistical Policy Directive No. 10: Standard Occupational Classification (SOC) System classifies all occupations in the economy, including private, public, and military occupations, to facilitate comparability across occupational data produced for statistical purposes by Federal agencies.

-Statistical Policy Directive No. 15: Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity provides a minimum standard for maintaining, collecting, and presenting data on race and ethnicity for all Federal reporting purposes.
+Statistical Policy Directive No. 15: Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity provides the standards for maintaining, collecting, and presenting race and ethnicity data for all Federal information collection and reporting purposes.